Dear NECTO Studio user,

 We introduce a brand new widget - the Command Palette.
 The user can find most NECTO actions here.
 It also displays the action icon, its name and current keyboard shortcut.
 Press Ctrl + F1 to open it and type an action in the filter bar.
 Then just hit enter to trigger it.

 Another widget that is introduced is the Zoom Floating widget.
 It displays the current editor zoom level while you are changing a file in the editor.
 Additionally, clicking on the displayed widget will reset the current editor to the default zoom level.
 (Ctrl + Mouse Wheel, or Ctrl + +, Ctrl + -).

 Added additional options to edit menu and reorganized them to better suit the needs of the user.

 These are just a few highlights.
 For a complete list of NECTO Studio changes and bug fixes, please look at the What's new page.

 What's coming next?

-- CMake with GCC support implementation in NECTO Studio
+- AI QA system support in NECTO Studio

 For a full list of all improvements and bug fixes please check out the RoadMap and Release changes on the NECTO Studio page.